Penelope Jeggo: Career and legacy

 Jeggo's primary legacy is her work on DNA damage responses and DNA repair of double strand breaks.
-Much of her early worked involved Chinese hamster ovary cells, a commonly studied cell line also known as CHO.
+Much of her early work involved Chinese hamster ovary cells, a commonly studied cell line also known as CHO.
 Using standard techniques of microbial genetics, she tested more than 9,000 colonies before isolating six X-ray-sensitive mutants.
 This was the first step in understanding the mechanisms involved in the repair of X-irradiation-induced DNA damage.

 Jeggo is particularly well known for identifying two components of an enzyme called DNA-dependent protein kinase (DNA-PK) as being important in DNA non-homologous end joining (NHEJ), a pathway by which mammalian cells repair themselves.
 This discovery was a major breakthrough in understanding the double strand break repair pathway in mammals.
 In addition, Jeggo showed that NHEJ is important for the development of the immune response.
 She also studied LIG4-mutant mice and how exposure to oxygen increases the number of double-stranded breaks due to the failure to repair DNA breaks.

 Positions and events

-Penelope Jeggo has been very active in various symposiums and conventions where she has discussed her research and given talks on cell biology in relation to radiation biology.
+Penelope Jeggo has participated in various symposiums and conventions where she has discussed her research and given talks on cell biology in relation to radiation biology.
 In 2001, Jeggo became a founding member of the Genome Damage and Stability Center, a research center established at the University of Sussex.
 In 2002, Jeggo was a lecturer for the 6th Cancer/Genome Priority Seminar at the Nagasaki University.
 She discussed the importance of low-dose radiation and molecular cell biology.
 In 2003, Jeggo was given the title of Professorial Fellow of the University Sussex.
 She also attended the 2003 Gordon Research Conference on Genetic Toxicology as the conference chair.

 In 2012, Jeggo was elected into the Academy of Medical Science Fellows along with 46 other British researchers for their dedication to research and for their contributions to the medical sciences.
-In 2014, Jeggo was the chair of the Scientific Advisory Board for the Ataxia-Telangiectasia Society.
-Jeggo was an invited speakers for the symposium on DNA damage response to radiation in 2015 at the International Congress of Radiation Research (ICRR).
+In 2014, she was the chair of the Scientific Advisory Board for the Ataxia-Telangiectasia Society.
+She was an invited speakers for the symposium on DNA damage response to radiation in 2015 at the International Congress of Radiation Research (ICRR).

-Jeggo will be representing the United Kingdom as one of the keynote speakers at the World Congress on Medical Physics and Biomedical Engineering in Prague 2018.
+Jeggo was scheduled to represent the United Kingdom as one of the keynote speakers at the World Congress on Medical Physics and Biomedical Engineering in Prague 2018.

 Awards

-In her career so far, Jeggo has won the 2011 Penelope Jeggo Bacq and Alexander Award for her research with radiation biology and cancer.
+Jeggo has won the 2011 Penelope Jeggo Bacq and Alexander Award for her research with radiation biology and cancer.
 She was also the 2013 recipient of the United Kingdom Genome Stability Network medal for her research in DNA damage of the cell.
 Penelope Jeggo won her third award in 2013 for the Silvanus Thompson Medal from the British Institute of Radiology.
 Her third award was also for her research in radiation and DNA damage.